This butternut squash and Brussel sprouts side dish are perfect as a Thanksgiving side dish or on your fall table!

 Butternut Squash Brussel Sprouts

-Roasted vegetables are favorite in our home and this butternut squash and Brussel sprouts side dish is no exception!
+Roasted vegetables are a favorite side dish in our home and this squash and Brussel sprouts side dish is no exception!
 Bursting with all of the flavors fall is known for and perfectly sweetened, roasted Brussel sprouts and butternut squash is a dish that will please everyone around your dinner table.

-Even better, butternut squash and Brussel sprouts complies with a variety of eating lifestyles including gluten-free, vegan, Whole30, and paleo!
-Working with a variety of common eating plans, this recipe helps you know that you are serving healthy fall sides that are seasonal and accessible to a variety of guests.
+Even better, the veggies comply with a variety of eating lifestyles including gluten-free, vegan, Whole30, and paleo!
+Working with a variety of common eating plans, this recipe helps you know that you are serving healthy fall sides that are seasonal and accessible to a variety of guests that are easy to adapt.

-We are planning on serving our butternut squash and Brussel sprouts alongside a turkey breast complete with all the fixings, but you don’t need a holiday to try this dish out!
+We are planning on serving our roasted Brussel sprouts and squash alongside a turkey breast complete with all the fixings, but you don't need a holiday to try this dish out!
 Any dinner you would serve roasted veggies with will also work.

 - Oven roasting your vegetables allows you to slowly soften them and bring out the natural sweetness.

-- Topped with both dried cranberries and a sprinkle of cinnamon, butternut squash and Brussel sprouts combines all of the seasonal flavors you crave all year long!
+- Topped with both dried cranberries and a sprinkle of cinnamon, it gives the perfect balance of savory with sweet!

 Ingredient Notes

-We are starting with fresh butternut squash and Brussel sprouts, then roasting them in both maple syrup and balsamic syrup alongside salt and pepper to create a quick and simple roasted vegetable side dish that is sure to please!
+We are starting with fresh produce, then roasting the vegetables in both maple syrup and balsamic syrup alongside salt and pepper to create a quick and simple roasted vegetable side dish that is sure to please!

 - Brussel sprouts - trimmed and cut in half lengthwise